bilalimamoglu/ml-lifecycle-system/README.md

   1. **generate_data**:
      - Generates the Iris dataset and saves it to `data/iris.csv`.
-     - **Why**: Ensures fresh data is used for each training cycle.
+     - **Why**: Guarantees that each training cycle (in the real world) uses new data.

   2. **preprocess_data**:
      - Splits data into training and testing sets.
-     - **Why**: Preprocessing is essential for model performance.

   3. **train_model**:
      - Trains a Random Forest model with random hyperparameters.
      - Logs parameters and metrics to MLflow.
-     - **Why**: Introduces variability and tests the system's ability to handle different model versions.

   4. **evaluate_model**:
      - Evaluates the trained model on the test set.
      - Logs accuracy to MLflow.
-     - **Why**: Monitoring model performance over time is crucial.

 - **Retries and SLAs**:
   - Configured in `default_args` of the DAG.
   - Retries set to `1` with a delay of `5` minutes.
-  - **Why**: Ensures robustness in case of transient failures.

 #### Reasoning Behind Airflow Choices

 - **Apache Airflow**: Provides a powerful platform for orchestrating complex workflows with scheduling, retries, and SLA management.
 - **PythonOperator**: Allows for flexibility in defining tasks using Python functions.
+- The orchestration folder contains DAGS.
+This is a bad habit in the actual world.
+Because you have to pause the entire Airflow system for a while in order to deploy each time you alter the DAGS.
+- Additionally, to keep things separate, modular and more professional, I would prefer DockerOperator or KubernetesPodOperator over PythonOperator if I had more time.

 ### Monitoring and Alerting